PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 phase context.
 The next change should introduce a frozen ModelIR-only context and five stable IDs, then prove instrumented order before switching the historical helper to a delegate.

+That sequence now uses `QLinearRecoveryContext` and five stable IDs in `passes/qlinear_recovery_orchestration.py`.
+The module imports all existing owners directly and uses the shared immutable invocation executor, with no lowerer import or callback dependency.
+The historical lowerer helper remains a zero-argument order boundary but now captures only the context and delegates to the runner; both outer calls and their neighbors are unchanged.
+Focused, architecture, all five owner-family, core, and TensorFlow-import-blocked suites pass.
+The next orchestration candidate is the mixed layout/attention/quantized suffix, which must first be characterized because it carries layout, diagnostics, nested phase runners, local composite callbacks, and an option flag.